Mean Square Temporal error estimates for the 2D stochastic Navier-Stokes equations with transport noise: Introduction

 \textbf{Stochastic forcing.} Most of the literature associated with the stochastic Navier--Stokes equations is concerned with stochastic forcing in the sense of It\^{o}, where the noise can be additive or multiplicative.
 In the 2D case classical results are given in \cite{Ca} and \cite{CC}, where the existence of a unique pathwise solution is shown.
 Also the spatial regularity of solutions is well-known and can be proved by deterministic estimates, at least in the case of periodic boundary conditions, see; \emph{e.g.}, \cite{KukShi}.
 By now many deterministic results on the analysis of Navier--Stokes equations have found their stochastic counterparts, and the literature on the numerical approximation is also growing.
 First convergence rates for the temporal (and spatio-temporal) approximation of the 2D stochastic Navier--Stokes equations were proved in \cite{CP}.
 In particular, it was shown that for any $\xi>0$ and $\alpha<1/4$

 as $\Delta t\rightarrow0$.
 This result was eventually improved in \cite{BrDo} to all $\alpha<1/2$, which seems optimal, given the low regularity of the driving Wiener process.
 In \eqref{eq:perror} we denote by $\bfu_m$ the solution to the time-discrete problem with discretisation parameter $\Delta t=T/M$, and $t_m=m\Delta t$ for some $M\in\N$ and $m=1,\dots,M$.
 In this scheme the convective term is treated fully implicitly, whereas the multiplicative It\^{o}-type noise is treated explicitly.
 Note that \eqref{eq:perror} is an estimate for the error with respect to convergence in probability.
 It seems an intrinsic feature of SPDEs with non-Lipschitz nonlinearity such as \eqref{eq:SNS} that this is the correct error measure (for first results in this direction see \cite{Pr}) and that a similar result with respect to mean square convergence is in general out of reach.
 However, a convergence rate in mean square for the 2D stochastic Navier--Stokes equations has been established in \cite{BeMi1} with a logarithmic convergence rate, and in \cite{BeMi2} under an assumption concerning the ratio between the viscosity and the strength of the noise.
-Such an assumption seems restrictive since in turbulent regimes the viscosity is typically very small.
-The analysis we are presenting in this paper does not depend on the size of the viscosity and could even be extended to the stochastic Euler equations.

 \textbf{Transport noise.} From a mathematical point of view the most evident advantage between stochastic forcing and transport noise as in \eqref{eq:SNS} (with solenoidal vector fields $\bfsigma_k$) is that the latter conserves energy of each trajectory whereas the former pushes constantly energy into the system.
 Under the assumption of constant vector fields the noise does not even effect estimates in higher order Sobolev norms.
 Hence one easily obtains pathwise estimates; see \eqref{eq:enl} below.
 As far as the time-discretisation is concerned, it is important that a corresponding algorithm preserves these properties of the continuous solution.
 With this in mind (and with $\bfu_0$ given) we seek $\bfu_{m+1}$ as the solution to